moyen-blog/moyen-articles/Getting Started.md

 1. **Configure your credentials**

     Create a directory that will contain your articles.
-If you've already got a directory containing the notes and images you'd like published, use that.
-Create a new file in the top level of your article directory with the name *.moyencredentials* (including the leading period).
+We'll call this your **workspace**.
+If you've already got a workspace containing the Markdown documents and images you'd like published, use that.
+Create a new file in the top level of your workspace with the name *.moyencredentials* (including the leading period).
 Edit the file so that it appears as follows, replacing the placeholder values with your credentials.

     ```
     username: yourusername